 When I was a child, my father taught me everything in this world has a natural consequence.
 If I push over a vase, it breaks.
 If I don’t get enough sleep, I can’t focus.
-If I eat poorly, I gain weight and get sick.
+If I eat poorly, I gain weight and get sick, and that’s why sleeping is so important for me as an adult, and I went online to look Mattress Sizes Canada and find the perfect for me.

 Following that line of thought, if I read my Bible and apply its wisdom to the way I live my life, I can live the way God wants.
 He designed the world to make sense and gave us all the tools we need to figure out how to live in it correctly.
 We were given intelligence to be able to work these things out, and the Bible to give us the standard by which to measure the world.